MicrosoftLearning/AI-102-AIEngineer/Instructions/07-speech.md

 # Recognize and Synthesize Speech

-The **Speech** service is an Azure cognitive service that provides speech-related functionality, including:
+The **Speech** service is an Azure AI service that provides speech-related functionality, including:

 - A *speech-to-text* API that enables you to implement speech recognition (converting audible spoken words into text).
 - A *text-to-speech* API that enables you to implement speech synthesis (converting text into audible speech).